To add a category to your top level content:

 - Content list

 Displays the title of each subcategory with a list of links to the first five sub-categories or articles in the categories.
 The total number of sub-categories and articles are displayed in parentheses with a link to view all.
 There is an option to show all child content rather than the first five.
-Example: Account and billing and API and Reader management
+Example: Account and billing.

 After you set up your category, KnowledgeOwl automatically displays the category's content in the chosen format.